Does Water Temperature affect your Coffee Brew

 OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission.
 Details

-We spend a lot of time talking about beans, grind size, and brew methods.
+We spend a considerable amount of time discussing beans, grind size, and brewing methods.
 But there’s one often overlooked factor that has a massive influence on the final flavor in your mug: water temperature.

 Yep, that hot water you pour over your grounds isn’t just there to extract flavor.
 The exact temperature of that water can determine whether your cup turns out rich and satisfying, or bitter and dull.
-It can elevate your coffee experience to new heights — or, if done wrong, send it straight to disappointment city.
+It can elevate your coffee experience to new heights — or, if done incorrectly, send it straight to disappointment.

 Quick View of the Best-Rated Electric Kettles